Who else is going through a detox or cleanse right now?

 Other (unpictured) dinners have included a vegetable biryani dish over brown rice, and a root vegetable curry.
 I have also made a fabulous butternut squash/yam soup that I adjusted to make cleanse friendly.
 Delicious!

 For those sweet cravings, which haven’t bothered me much this time around but I know they got to me badly last year – especially around Day 4 or 5 – Dr. Willard has said that raw cacao powder is allowed, so fulfill those chocolate cravings the right way!
-I’ve made a chocolate ‘shake’ from cacao powder, brown rice syrup, Mori-Nu silken tofu and unsweetened almond/soy milk with some vanilla powder:
+I’ve made a chocolate ‘shake’ from cacao powder, Mori-Nu silken tofu and unsweetened almond/soy milk with some vanilla powder:

 I hope this gave you a glimpse into life on a cleanse and made you realize that healthy eating does not have to be miserable!
 I’ll look forward to bringing back in my soy sauce and bananas in my smoothies, but otherwise I like to keep this food up.
 It’s just clean eating!